Our Students

 Ph.D.
 Student, Behavioral Nutrition

-Ya Gao is a Ph.D. student in Behavioral Nutrition at Teachers College, Columbia University, with a focus on how to promote diet adherence and quality of life for individuals with gastrointestinal disorders.
+Ya Gao is a Ph.D. candidate in Behavioral Nutrition at Teachers College, Columbia University, with a focus on how to promote diet adherence and quality of life for individuals with gastrointestinal disorders.
 Her current research explores the relationship between gluten-free diet adherence and quality of life in pregnant women with celiac disease.
 Ya also serves as a research assistant to Dr. Randi Wolf on the NIH-funded GLUTECH trial, in collaboration with the Celiac Disease Center at Columbia University Irving Medical Center, which investigates remote dietitian follow-up, with and without novel gluten detection technology, to improve clinical management of celiac disease.
 With a background in food science, she is also interested in advancing food standards through research and development, particularly for individuals with specialized dietary needs.

 Health Studies & Applied Educational Psychology